 |Tour Provider||50 Degrees North|

 |Number of Days||

-Today we will try to visit Ytre Norskøya, a small island which was used for many years as a lookout point for Dutch whalers.
-There we can still follow their tracks to the summit of the island, passing excellent bird cliffs on the way.
-On shore the remains of 17th century blubber ovens can be found, while Arctic Skua and Common Eider breed among the graves of 200 Dutch whalers.
+You sail into Fuglefjorden amid views of Svitjodbreen and Birgerbukta, both breeding areas for great skuas as well as likely spots to see a polar bear.
+On Birgerbukta you can see 17th-century Basque ovens once used for cooking whale blubber.
+The aim next is to visit Ytre Norskøya, a small island that served for many years as a Dutch whaling lookout.
+Here you can still follow the whalers’ tracks to the summit of the island, passing popular bird cliffs on the way.
+On shore are the remains of more 17th-century blubber ovens, while Arctic skuas and common eiders breed among the graves of some two hundred Dutch whalers.

-If sea-ice conditions allow, we may land on the northern-side of Reindyrsflya, the largest tundra area of Spitsbergen.
-The vast undulating plain is a good grazing area for reindeer and several species of waders also breed here.
-The area’s lakes offer good chances of spotting Red-throated Diver and King Eider.
+If ice conditions permit, you may land on the northern side of Reindyrsflya, the largest tundra area of Spitsbergen.
+This vast and rolling plain is a popular grazing area for reindeer, and several species of waders also breed here.
+Similarly, the lakes afford you a good chance of spotting red-throated divers and king eiders.

 Depending on the weather, you could sail into Liefdefjorden and cruise within sight of the 5-kilometer-long (3.1 miles) face of the precipitous Monaco Glacier.
 The waters in front of this glacier are a favorite feeding spot for thousands of kittiwakes, and the base of the ice is a popular polar bear hunting ground.
 If ice conditions prevent sailing here early in the season, an alternate route along the west coast of Spitsbergen can be implemented.